India's religious ethos based on common religious, spiritual foundation: Kovind | Entertainment

 - India

-From east to west and north to south, India's cultural ethos have a common religious and spiritual foundation, President Ram Nath Kovind said on Saturday.
+India's cultural ethos has a common religious and spiritual foundation from east to west and north to south, President Ram Nath Kovind said on Saturday.

-He also said that 'Dharm' and governance move along together and complement each other.

-''From east to west and north to south, India's cultural ethos have a common religious and spiritual foundation.
+''From east to west and north to south, India's cultural ethos has a common religious and spiritual foundation.
 Ramayan is popular not only in Hindi but also in Tamil and Gujarati,'' he said.

+India has a long tradition of its rulers following 'Dharm' and 'Anushaasan' (discipline).

 The President termed the Gita Press, launched in 1923 by Jaya Dayal Goyanka and Ghanshyam Das Jalan for promoting the principles of Sanatan Dharm, a ''temple of literature''.